A Hand of Bridge: Sally

 Sally, who is frustrated as a result of being dummy ("Once again I'm dummy, forever dummy!") recalls a hat of peacock feathers she saw in Madame Charlotte's shop window that morning and how much she desires to buy it, which is stated repeatedly throughout her arietta,"I want to buy that hat of peacock feathers!"
 She second guesses herself about wanting the hat by considering two others, a red one with a tortoiseshell rose and a beige with a fuchsia ribbon, before resolving once again that she wants the hat with peacock feathers.

 Sally's arietta has a rounded binary form, with the first section characterized by a repetitive eighth note pattern on the words "I want to buy that hat of peacock feathers!"
-The line is sung over pulsating E flat and B flat major triads.
-The second section shifts to a bi-tonal suggestion of a C flat major melody over an A flat major accompaniment, before returning to the original driving eighth note theme.
+The line is sung over pulsating E♭ and B♭ major triads.
+The second section shifts to a bi-tonal suggestion of a C♭ major melody over an A♭ major accompaniment, before returning to the original driving eighth note theme.